JetBrains/kotlin-web-site/docs/topics/maven.md

 ## Set dependencies

 Kotlin has an extensive standard library that can be used in your applications.
-To use the standard library in your project, add the following dependency in your `pom.xml` file:
+To use the standard library in your project, add the following dependency to your `pom.xml` file:

 ```xml
 <dependencies>